 It is very common to feel guilty and many couples are tempted to blame each other.
-It is important to remember that no one is to blame for infertility.
+Remember that no one is to blame for infertility.
 It will be of no use to give you or your partner a hard time, as this will only make you feel frustrated and upset.
-It is vital that you and your partner stay as a team and support each other, in order to deal with the new reality in the best way possible, keeping the lines of communication open.
+Instead, you and your partner should stay as a team and support each other.
+This way, you can deal with the new reality in the best way possible, keeping the lines of communication open.

 Try to look at you and your partner as a treatment team, who have the responsibility of being well informed on all aspects of infertility.
 The power of knowledge and educating yourself helps with the sense of powerlessness and this can further help you to feel in control of your situation.

-Talking about the experience and finding support in others who understand what you are going through, is decisive in getting through infertility.
-You can find support in many different ways; your doctor, other couples, local support groups, Facebook Groups or different national organizations.
+It is important to talk about your experiences and find support in others who understand what you are going through.
+You can find support in many ways; your doctor, other couples, local support groups, Facebook Groups or different national organizations.

 Find ways to manage stress caused by infertility

-Going through fertility treatments can be a stressful time filled with uncertainty and it is important to find ways to deal with it.
+Going through fertility treatments can be a stressful time filled with uncertainty.
+Therefore, it is important to find ways to deal with it.
 Planning ahead can help you cope emotionally and financially, as well as setting limits and sticking to them.

-Furthermore, learning mind-body techniques, such as mediation, breathing or yoga can be a great way of mastering stress.
-Exercising, eating healthy and planning fun activities can also help to manage stress as well as helping balance you and your partner’s life.
+Furthermore, learning mind-body techniques, such as meditation, breathing or yoga can be a great way of mastering stress.
+Exercising, eating healthy and planning fun activities can also help to manage stress as well as balance you and your partner’s life.

-Learn more about how to cope with infertility in this must watch TED Talk about infertility.
+Learn more about how to cope with infertility in this comforting TED Talk about infertility.